YauxtnKrl/ClimateBubbles/README.md

 # ClimateBubbles
-Visualization of emmsions data provided by the Emissions API
+Visualization of emissions data provided by the Emissions API